+Physician Visits

+Away from Home Care Covered, for physician visits and advance care planning while you are away from home according to the Away From Home Care Program.
+Guidelines are explained in Chapter 1: Important Information in the section Care While You are

+Away from Home.

-Physician Visits Away From Home Visits Covered, for physician visits and advance care planning while you are away from home according to the Away From Home Care Program.
-Guidelines are explained in Chapter 1: Important Information in the section Care While You are Away from Home .
-Extended Care Facility Physician Visits Covered, when you are in an extended care facility, including physician consultations, advance care planning and visits by a specialty physician.
-Home Physician Visits Covered, including physician consultations, advance care planning and visits by a specialty physician.
-Inpatient Hospital Physician Visits Covered, when you are inpatient at a hospital including physician consultations, advance care planning and visits by a specialty physician.
-Newborn care is covered in accord with the time periods specified later in the chapter under Maternity and Newborn Length of Stay .
-Office Physician Visits Covered, at a physician's office including physician consultations advance care planning and visits by a specialty physician.
+Extended Care Facility Physician Visits

+Covered, when you are in an extended care facility, including physician consultations, advance care planning and visits by a specialty physician.

+Home Physician Visits

+Covered, including physician consultations, advance care planning and visits by a specialty physician.

+Inpatient Hospital Physician Visits

+Covered, when you are inpatient at a hospital including physician consultations, advance care planning and visits by a specialty physician.
+Newborn care is covered in accord with the time periods specified later in the chapter under Maternity and Newborn Length of Stay.

+Office Physician Visits

+Covered, at a physician's office including physician consultations advance care planning and visits by a specialty physician.

+Please note: A copayment will not be applied to outpatient miscarriage services.